Jamin Brahmbhatt, MD, is a board-certified urologist and Chief of Surgery at Orlando Health South Lake Hospital.

 Testicular cancer generally grows slowly, but once it metastasizes, it can cause serious harm to the body quickly.
 Metastatic testicular cancer can involve the lungs, bone, brain, or other organs.
 Non-seminomas are a type of testicular cancer that tend to spread more often and faster than seminomas (which are the more common type).

-With treatment, testicular cancer has a 95% five year survival rate.
+With being found and having the malignant testicle removed, testicular cancer has a 95% or higher five year survival rate.
 The prognosis is better for testicular cancer if it is localized or has only regional spread than for testicular cancer that has metastasized to distant areas of the body.
 Treatment is based on the stage of the cancer and can include surveillance, surgery, chemotherapy, and/or radiation therapy.

 Cryptorchidism is a condition in which one or both testicles remain undescended by the time an infant is four months old.
 The testes normally develop in the abdomen of a baby boy prior to birth, and they descend into the scrotum shortly before or after birth.
 Cryptorchidism should be surgically corrected with orchiopexy between six and 12 months of age.